NLnetLabs/cascade/doc/manual/source/intro.rst

 The chain of trust works though the interaction of two key DNSSEC record
 types: DNSKEY records and Delegation Signer (DS) records.
-The DNSSEC Trust Anchor is the top of this chain, representing a public Key Signing Key (KSK) that is implicitly trusted by a DNSSEC-validating resolver.
+The DNSSEC Trust Anchor is the top of this chain, representing a public :term:`Key signing key (KSK)` that is implicitly trusted by a DNSSEC-validating resolver.

 A parent zone doesn't directly sign the data in a child zone.
 To establish a secure delegation, the parent zone signs a hash of the child zone's KSK.
 This is called a DS record.

-To do this, the operator of a child zone (such as example.com) generates a KSK and then calculates a hash over it.
-This hash (aka digest) is then given to the parent zone (in this case .com).
+To do this, the operator of a :term:`child zone <Child (Zone)>` (such as example.com) generates a KSK and then calculates a hash over it.
+This hash (aka digest) is then given to the :term:`parent zone <Parent (Zone)>` (in this case .com).
 The parent zone publishes this digest as a DS record within its own zone file and signs it with its own Zone Signing Key.
 This DS record effectively acts as a secure pointer to the child zone's KSK.
 This process is repeated all the way down the hierarchy.

 Validation
 """"""""""